KQM-git/HSRNews/readme.md

 - Fixes an issue where certain NPC models are placed abnormally in the "Warbling Shores" Styxia map.

-- Fixes an issue for certain iOS devices where the game's progress has a chance of becoming abnormal when loading certain scenes in the Trailblaze Continuance "Penocony" - "Fate/Return of Starry Sea."
+- Fixes an issue for certain iOS devices where the game's progress has a chance of becoming abnormal when loading certain scenes in the Trailblaze Continuance "Penacony - Fate/Return of Starry Sea."

 ■2025/08/13